blueputty01/college-data-collection/README.md

 # University Data Scraping
-- Given a list of urls to Naviance profiles in a .txt file, program will download key information about the college.
+- Given a list of urls to Naviance profiles in a .txt file, program will create a csv file outlining key information about the college.
-- Aid in college search
+- Data helps in college application decisions

 ## Dependencies ⚙️
 Please have Node JS and Node Package Manager (NPM) installed: https://docs.npmjs.com/downloading-and-installing-node-js-and-npm

 Run `npm install` in root of project to install dependencies

 ## Usage guide 🤔